commonknowledge/community-climate-justice-archive/README.md

 If you are running the archive in development mode, then the CSS will automatically be copied to the directory that the development webserver serves.

+When you've made your change, simply refresh the page to see the effect.

 ##### Templating in HTML

 The HTML templates are located in the `templates` directory.

+If you are running the archive in development mode, press enter to regenerate the archive.
+Your changes in these HTML templates will then be picked up.

-They use Go's standard `html/template` package syntax.
+Templates use Go's standard `html/template` package syntax.

 You can find documentation for Go's templating language at:
 - [html/template package documentation](https://pkg.go.dev/html/template)